Essential tips to nail your intranet content strategy

 “Your company may have multiple sites in different regions, or subsidiaries, or employees who speak different languages, so you need to have different content based on those factors,” Kovalainen says.

-For intranet managers using Refined and Confluence:
+For intranet managers using Refined Sites and Confluence:

 Tailor permissions so that users see only what’s relevant to them.
 For example, pre-determine start sites so that Data Center users log on to the page or site that makes the most sense based upon criteria like role or location.
 Or Cloud users can create different intranet sites for different languages or locations that all branch from a common home site, and give each a custom domain that maps to the language or location.